Indonesian Humanitarian Assistance For Flood Affectees Of Sindh And Balochistan Continues - UrduPoint

 The ration packs will be distributed among flood victims of Sindh and Balochistan by Pak Army.

-Talking on the occasion, the Counsel General appreciated the efforts of how Pakistan dealt with floods 2022 and prayed for the speedy recovery and settlement of the affectees.
-"We will continue to support our brothers in Pakistan whenever required", he further assured on behalf of the government and the people of Indonesia.
+Talking to the event, the Counsel General appreciated efforts of how Pakistan dealt with Floods 2022 and prayed for speedy recovery and settlement of the affectees.
+“We will continue to support our brothers in Pakistan whenever required”, he further assured on behalf of Government and people of Indonesia.

-The NDMA officials, on behalf of Chairman NDMA, thanked for the food assistance and financial support to Pakistan and also briefed the Counsel General on the composition of food packs for the people of affected areas of Sindh and Balochistan.
+NDMA officials, on behalf of Chairman NDMA, thanked for the in-kind and financial support to Pakistan and also briefed the CG on composition of Food Packs to be distrubuted in earmarked areas of Sindh & Balochistan.

-Besides the monetary aid, Indonesia has always been supporting Pakistani flood victims.
+Besides the monetary aid, Indonesia has been supporting Pakistani flood victims throuout.